starblazingunicorn/starblazingunicorn/README.md

 * 🌍  I'm based in Stockholm, Sweden
 * ✉️  You can contact me at [viyanateaa@gmail.com](mailto:viyanateaa@gmail.com)
-* 🧠  I'm learning Angular,typescript
+* 🧠  I'm learning Angular.
 * 🤝  I'm open to collaborating on Design Systems

 ### Skills